AMSAT-NA/PacSatFSKBoard/NOTES.md

 quiescent current is 425ma.
 This is not a ship-stopper, as the PA is only on when transmitting, but it means the output of the AX5043 cannot be used to control the power use of the amplifier.

+## 2025-12-5

+Switched board 6 RX AX5043 inductors to 18nH and they all range properly now.

+Fixed everything on board 5, it came up without issue.
+MRAM0 still doesn't work, so that's not just a board 6 problem.
+It's drawing much less current, about 150ma when not transmitting and 300ma when transmitting, so something in the power section on board 6 is definitely messed up (and the temperature in the power section is excessively high), and the PA seems to be messed up, too.
+I'm getting about the same transmit power, still not moving the needle on my power meter and testing with very low power shows about the same values.

+The RF switches seem to be working properly on board 5, so I did mess up the ones on board 6 with too high a control voltage.

+Replacing R117 was not necessary on board 5, though it should still be fixed on the next board to be within specs on that signal.

+Receiving still works well (especially when I remember to enable the IAmActive gpio so it connects the input to the antenna).

+Discovered that the MRAM chips are the wrong voltage, they are 1.8V instead of 3.3V.
+They still work, though.

+The MRAM issue was a problem in software, these MRAM chips had a different configuration.